I found it striking that the edition Ekstasis Magazine sent me features the view I've always written about on its cover...

 I've photographed this train ride view for years, and still there are no images—or words—that encapsulate it.
-It feels fitting that this would be the edition I'd receive.

 Several months ago, I posted a photo I took of the glistening row of buildings at dusk with psalm 137:4 written beneath it: